jarviscanada/jarvis_data_eng_AdamWong/linux_sql/README.md

 ## Implementation
 For the implementation of this project background knowledge in; SSH, Bash, CLI, regex, docker and RDBMS was required.
-After background knowledge is gained, a docker container to host a psql instance where data for monitoring can be hosted is created, done through the `pqsl_docker.sh` file.
+After background knowledge is gained, a docker container to host a postgresql instance where data for monitoring can be hosted is created, done through the `pqsl_docker.sh` file.
 Then two tables used to persist data and to perform data analytics were created `ddl.sql` displays the details of these tables.
 The next step is to populate the tables with the data from each node bash scripts `host_info.sh` and `host_usage.sh` to grab the system details from the respective node and insert this data into the schema.
 ## Architecture